esoterictemplates/template/docs/IDEAS.md

 - Move this repository to GitLab and set up a push mirror?
 - Shorten headings in [README.md](README.md) and put a lot of the links under one heading instead.
-- Move more Markdown files to the [docs]() folder because the root is already quite full.
 - Rename this to just "Template" for simplicity and possible consistency.
 - Update copyright and credit to use "Esoteric Templates".